Get powerful online privacy

 Get better protection with Norton

 Even after fixing a "Your connection is not private" error, a VPN can offer additional privacy during online browsing.
-Norton Secure VPN provides bank-grade encryption to help protect your passwords, banking details, and other personal information you send and receive online.
-Install Norton Secure VPN today to help browse privately and securely.
+Norton VPN provides bank-grade encryption to help protect your passwords, banking details, and other personal information you send and receive online.
+Install Norton VPN today to help browse privately and securely.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.